-Philadephia, in USA’s Pennsylvania, is chock full of history and is famous worldwide for its cheesesteaks Somehow, we had never hopped on a bus from our many visits to New York to explore.
+Philadephia, in USA’s Pennsylvania, is chock full of history and is famous worldwide for its cheesesteaks.
+Turns out there is so much to do in Philadelphia!
+Somehow, we had never hopped on a bus from our many visits to New York to explore.
 With a friend’s wedding a short drive away in Maryland, we decided to see what we were missing and spent two nights at Apple Hostels of Philadelphia.

 Hidden along a small road between Market Street and Chestnut street, Apple Hostels of Philadelphia occupies an excellent location for exploring the main tourist area of Philly.
 You can reach a well-reviewed cheesesteak shop by walking just one minute (Campo’s Philly Cheesesteak) and within just five minutes you’ll be at Independence National Historical Park.